geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/bricks_input.md

 (lab_lms)=
 ### Log-Mel-Spectrogram (LMS)

-Spectrogram (the magnitude of the Short Time Fourier Transform, i.e. the Fourier Transform performed over frame-analysis) can be converted to the Mel [REF] perceptual scale.
+Spectrogram (the magnitude of the Short Time Fourier Transform, i.e. the Fourier Transform performed over frame-analysis) can be converted to the Mel perceptual scale.
 The goal of this is
 - to reduce the dimensionality of the data
 - to mimic the decomposition of the frequencies performed by the cochlea into critical-bands
 - to allows performing some invariance over small pitch modifications (hence LMS are invariant to the pitch and only represent the so-called timbre).